tomerlichtash/mels-loop/public/content/docs/the-story-of-mel/pages/mel-kaye-cv/index.en.md

 In the summer of 1956, Mel Joined the commercial department of Librascope, a technology unit in the General Precision company, which had won a few government contracts to build military devices.
 General Precision’s main business was military technologies for aerial and naval warfare.
 In the mid 1950s, it started developing a first-generation digital computer branded LGP-30, incorporating a dedicated development unit into its Royal McBee subsidiary.
 Royal McBee was tasked with marketing and selling the LPG-30.

 Mel worked as an application engineer in the commercial development group of Librascope, housed in the modern and luxurious building #3 at the company campus in Glendale, California.
-Among his other responsibilities, he helped with teaching customers how to program the LGP-30.
+Among his other responsibilities, he helped teaching customers how to program the LGP-30.
 About a month after he was recruited to the job, Mel and many of his colleagues were transferred to Royal McBee, where he wrote the Blackjack program which became the company’s flagship software.

 When Royal McBee was getting ready to launch its new computer, the RPC-4000, Mel ported the game for this platform.
-In addition, he wrote parts of the machine’s assembler and helped Ed Nather write the machine’s Fortran compiler.
+In addition, he wrote parts of the machine’s assembler and helped Ed Nather write its Fortran compiler.
 In the early 1960s, following some difference of opinions with the management, Mel left Royal McBee.
 The only relics from his work are The Story of Mel, a few photocopies of handwritten computer code and the preface he had written for the ported Blackjack program.

 <figure>
 ![](https://res.cloudinary.com/dcajl1s6a/image/upload/v1684300866/mel-kaye-bio/librazette/takeouts/librazette-july-1956-mel-kaye-in-librascope-meeting-room-with-team-and-potential-clients_x5aey7.png)